felipe-m/tutorial_freecad_wb/readme.md

     """
 ```

-Then the name of the workbench and a description:
+Then, we have the name of the workbench and a description:

 ```python
     MenuText = "Basic1"